ucloud/uai-sdk/examples/tensorflow/train/cifar_simple/README.md

 ## Preparing  Data
 Cifar dataset will be downloaded automatically under /data/data.
 So you don't need to prepare data.
-Also you can provide cifar data in  /data/data,so you don't need to download cifar dataset again when training model.
+Also you can provide cifar data to /data/data,so you don't need to download cifar dataset again when training model.

-## build docker image
+## Build docker image

 Firstly,you can storage data according to the following structure.
 ```